 Security: there’s not much to worry about when you invest in financial markets.
 It’s like the money in the bank, but you don’t have any protection if the business you invest in goes bankrupt.

-The problem with the stock positions in the economic downturn, fraud, and 10 other things.
+The problem with the stock positions is the economic downturn, fraud, and 10 other things.

 You get some protection against specific companies going belly up by investing in a low-cost index fund tracking S&P500 or other indexes.

-When the shit really hits the economic fan, then your stocks (and index fund) will take a hit.
-If you happily thought that you have a personal emergency fund worth 12 months of expenses on your brokerage account, it may come as a shock when you see 20 to 30 percent evaporate in a few months or even days.
+When the s**t really hits the economic fan, then your stocks (and index fund) will take a hit.
+If you happily thought you have a personal emergency fund worth 12 months of income on your brokerage account, it may come as a shock when you see 20 to 30 percent evaporate in a few months or even days.

-Consumer staple and healthcare seem to be the best stocks to get through crisis.
-Both sectors lost the least in dotcom and 2007 meltdowns.
+Consumer staples and healthcare seem to be the best stocks to get through a crisis.
+Both sectors lost the least in the dotcom and 2007 meltdowns.

 Oh, well… life is risk.

-Long-term investments into assets that you can’t easily liquidate.
+Long-term investments in assets that you can’t easily liquidate.